Skip to Main Content

 Ignoring coccydynia (or any kind of pain) is never a good idea, especially postpartum, when it can make it harder or impossible to take care of your newborn.
 See a doctor ASAP so they can order an x-ray to rule out a potential fracture and refer you to a pelvic floor physical therapist for treatment.

-In the meantime, here are 10 ways that you can start to relieve your tailbone pain, ASAP.
+In the meantime, here are 10 ways that you can start to relieve tailbone pain postpartum.

 If your tailbone hurts, continuing to sit on it is likely to increase your pain and delay healing.
 Consider purchasing a coccyx pillow specifically designed to offload your weight from your tailbone while sitting.
 (Note that a coccyx pillow is different from a "donut" pillow, which won't be as effective for tailbone pain.)